Donkey Kong Country 2: Development and release

 In order to surprise players, the team decided to cast Diddy Kong as the main character as opposed to Donkey Kong.
 Mayles said that he dared to do without the iconic character of the series because his team's youth (Mayles himself was 23 during development) allowed them to disregard risks.
 The team preserved the gameplay mechanic of controlling two characters, which led into the creation of Dixie Kong.
-While Donkey and Diddy Kong controlled similarly, the team decided to establish a character with very different abilities to force the player to change between characters regularly.
+While Donkey and Diddy Kong controlled similarly, the team decided to establish a character with different abilities to force the player to change between characters regularly.
 To achieve this difference, the team gave Dixie the ability to hover and descend gradually.
 Dixie was modeled and animated by Steve Mayles.
 According to Gregg, the choice to introduce a female character was decided before the creation of her ponytail, and neither the hovering mechanism nor the intention to increase female representation in video games were an influence in the matter.
 The ponytail was initially given to create a trailing visual effect when Dixie runs, and Gregg decided to put the ponytail to use upon seeing this effect in action.
 The concept of Dixie descending by using her ponytail as a helicopter blade was then created.
 Due to the time-consuming nature of the modeling process, Diddy's model was used as the base for Dixie; the ponytail was then added, the clothes were changed, and his features were made more feminine.
 Nearly fifty names were considered for Dixie, including Didene, Dee, Daisy, Dandi, Dolly, Dizzie, Danni, Dippy and Ducky.
 The team initially opted for Diddiane before finally deciding on Dixie.
 Shigeru Miyamoto participated in the creation of the game's characters, as he had for the previous game.
 Miyamoto offered different motifs to adorn Dixie's beret with, including a banana, a heart and a logo, namely one inspired by that of the musical group ABBA.
 Rare incorporated the idea for a logo and placed a small version of the company's own on Dixie's beret in early promotional art.
 The creation of Dixie came at the expense of Donkey Kong's fiancée Candy Kong, who was removed from the game's cast due to Nintendo's concerns over her sexually provocative nature.
 The design choice to have Diddy and Dixie transform into the friendly animals that were initially mounted in the previous game was made out of concerns over sprite size; additionally, Gregg noted that having the two player characters clinging onto a parrot would significantly reduce its maneuverability.

+Donkey Kong Country 2 was released worldwide in late 1995.
+In Australia, Nintendo released the Donkey Kong Country 2 Pirate Pak, a limited edition bundle of the game and SNES console.